-In order to simulate a recidivism rate-that is, in order to calculate the consequences of their assumptions-for hypothetical individuals at risk of reoffending, Scurich and John must also assume values for their three unobserved parameters.
+In order to simulate a recidivism rate-i.e., in order to calculate the consequences of their assumptions-for hypothetical individuals at risk of reoffending, Scurich and John must also assume values for their three unobserved parameters.

-The first parameter, $\mu_0$ , is the average number of offenses per offender across all offenders over the period, and choosing a specific value operationalizes the exponential-distribution assumption the authors make.
-In effect, Scurich and John constrain the sum of the number of offenses committed by all 100 hypothetical individuals (and divided by 100) to equal $\mu_0$ .
-Each offender's average number of offenses ( $\lambda_i$ ) in a time period is determined by a random draw from the exponential distribution with the population average ( $\mu_0$ ) set to a specific value.
+The first parameter, μ_0 , is the average number of offenses per offender across all offenders over the period, and choosing a specific value operationalizes the exponential distribution assumption the authors make.
+In effect, Scurich and John constrain the sum of the number of offenses committed by all hypothetical individuals (and divided by 100) to equal μ_0 .
+Each offender's average number of offenses (λ_i) in a time period is determined by a random draw from the exponential distribution with the population average (μ_0) set to a specific value.

-The true population average of offenses per offender is unknown, so Scurich and John consider an expansive range of possible values and focus on those values that generate, under strong assumptions, the observed rates of sexual offense recidivism indicated by a select few papers in the literature.
-Specifically, they consider nine different exponential distributions of populations with means of 1/16, 1/8, 1/4, 1/2, 1/2, 1/4, 1

-The second parameter, the probability of an offense being reported to law enforcement, $P_r$ , attempts to account for unreported sexual offenses.
-Scurich and John do not know the likelihood that a sexual offense will be reported, and they do not know what percentage of sexual offenses become known to the police.
-To simplify matters, in assigning possible values to the variable on reporting, $P_r$ , Scurich and John assume that the probability that any committed sexual offense will be reported is constant across all offenses and individuals (p.
-167).
-They then select three possible values: a low estimate (0.15) from a study by Daly and Bouhours (2010), an intermediate estimate (0.35) from the National Crime Victimization Survey (Planty et al., 2013), and what they call an optimistic estimate (1.0) in which every sexual offense is reported.
-The estimates Scurich and John borrow from Daly and Bouhours and the National Crime Victimization Survey are the only real-world data in their model other than the "observed" recidivism estimates (drawn from a few papers in the existing literature) that the authors use for benchmarking, which we discuss in depth later.
+The true population average of offenses per offender is unknown, so Scurich and John consider an expansive range of possible values and focus on those values that generate, under strong assumptions, the observed rates of sex offense recidivism indicated by a select few papers in the literature.
+Specifically, they consider nine different exponential distributions of populations with means of 1/16, 1/8, 1/4, 1/2, 1/4 become known to the police.
+To simplify matters, in assigning possible values to the variable on reporting, P_r , Scurich and John assume that the probability that any committed sex offense will be reported is constant across all offenses and individuals (p.167).
+They then select three possible values: a low estimate (0.15) from a study by Daly and Bouhours (2010), an intermediate estimate (0.35) from the National Crime Victimization Survey (Planty et al., 2013), and what they call an optimistic estimate (1.0) in which every sex offense is reported.
+The estimates borrowed from Daly and Bouhours and the National Crime Victimization Survey are the only real-world data in the study other than the "observed" recidivism estimates (drawn from a few papers in the existing literature) that the authors use for benchmarking, which we discuss in depth below.